sigsep/sigsep-mus-db/docs/usage.rst

 Create estimates for SiSEC evaluation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Setting up dsd100
+Setting up dsdtools
 '''''''''''''''''

-Simply import the dsd100 package in your main python function:
+Simply import the dsdtools package in your main python function:

 .. code:: python

-   import dsd100
+   import dsdtools

-   dsd = dsd100.DB(
+   dsd = dsdtools.DB(
-       root_dir='path/to/DSD100/',
+       root_dir='path/to/dsdtools/',
    )

-The ``root_dir`` is the path to the DSD100 dataset folder.
+The ``root_dir`` is the path to the dsdtools dataset folder.
 It can also be set system-wide.
-Just ``export DSD100_PATH=/path/to/DSD100/`` inside your terminal.
+Just ``export dsdtools_PATH=/path/to/dsdtools/`` inside your terminal.
 The ``user_estimates_dir`` is the path to the user estimates.
-If it is not set, the default will be used which is inside the *DSD100* ``root_dir``.
+If it is not set, the default will be used which is inside the *dsdtools* ``root_dir``.

 Test if your separation function generates valid output
 '''''''''''''''''''''''''''''''''''''''''''''''''''''''

-Before you run the full DSD100, which might take very long, participants can test their separation function by running:
+Before you run the full dsdtools, which might take very long, participants can test their separation function by running:

 .. code:: python